Limerick School of Art and Design

 The Limerick School of Art and Design (LSAD; Scoil Ealaíne Agus Deartha Luimnigh) is a constituent art college of the Technological University of the Shannon, located in Limerick, Ireland.

-The school operates on three of TUS: Midwest's campuses, Clare Street and George's Quay in Limerick city, and Clonmel in County Tipperary.
-The school can trace its origins back to 1852, and has had a number of guises and locations before consolidating into its current format and campuses in the 1980s and 1990s.
-LSAD offers courses at level 8 (honours degree) and level 9 (master's degree) across a range of art and design disciplines.
+The school operates on four of TUS campuses, Clare Street Campus (including George's Quay) and Moylish Campus in Limerick city, Clonmel Campus Tipperary and Athlone Campus.
+LSAD has four Departments, Fine Art and Education, Design, Digital Arts and Media and Midlands Media and Design.

+LSAD offers over 25 programmes at level 8 (BA and BSc honours degree) and level 9 (master's degree) across a range of art, design and media disciplines.
+LSAD continues to grow its research output with some sixty MA and PhD students currently engaged in a broad range of research projects.
+The school also engages with national, European and international partners in areas involving education, research and enterprise.

 History

+The school can trace its origins back to 1852.
 On 3 July 1852, a public notice appeared in the Limerick Chronicle announcing the opening of the School of Ornamental Art at the Leamy Institute on Hartstonge Street.
 The school offered instruction to the general public in drawing and modelling.
 The first prospectus stated the school's objective of "providing instruction in all those branches of art which are applicable to manufactures and decoration".
 The school opened on 2 November 1852 with 28 male and seven female pupils.

 Although the school thrived in its first year, changes in government departments led to a withdrawal of funding and the school was forced to close in January 1855.
 Following public pressure, the school reopened in December 1855 under the auspices of the Limerick Athenaeum, a centre of learning that would be open to all, irrespective of class, creed or cultural background.
 This had opened in February 1855 at No. 2 Upper Cecil Street.
 The school continued to operate successfully over the coming decades.
 The trustees of the Athenaeum handed the building over to the Corporation in 1896 in order to administer the property for the advancement of technical education in Limerick.
 However, by the turn of the century, the building was no longer large enough to cater for the range of courses offered by the Limerick Technical Instruction Committee, and the school began to move sections to new premises, mainly on George's Street (now O'Connell Street).

 The departments were eventually rehoused on one site with the opening of the Municipal Technical Institute on O' Connell Avenue in December 1911.
 This building has since been known in Limerick as the 'Red Tech'.
 The work of the Institute was taking place against the background of intense political change in Ireland and was forced to close from 1919 to 1923.
 Troops of the Warwickshire Regiment occupied the Institute during the Irish War of Independence in 1921 and considerable damage was caused to the building and its contents.
 Limerick MTI eventually re-opened in October 1923 and such was the impact of the closure that it was effectively a new start-up.